thingsdb/ThingsDocs/v0/content/collection-api/mod_type/add.md

  *
  *   mod_type('Room', 'add', 'chat', 'Chat');
  *
  * This would give `room A` and `room B` both the SAME instance of type Chat.
-THus
- * when adding for example a message to room A, the message would also appear in
+ * Thus when adding for example a message to room A, the message would also
- * room B.
+ * appear in room B.
  *
  * This can be solved using a closure to assign a new instance to each instance of room.
  *